Table of Contents

 Over time, the characteristics of the vihuela were merged with those of the guitarra morisca, another stringed instrument, leading to the creation of the guitar we know and love today.

-Thus, the Spanish guitar is a testament to the rich tapestry of cultural and musical influences that have shaped it over centuries.
+Thus, the Spanish guitar is a testament to the cultural and musical influences that have shaped it over centuries.
 From the Moorish oud to the vihuela.
-Its unique sound and design are a reflection of this diverse heritage.
+Its sound and design are a reflection of this heritage.

 The Nylon String Story